bootlin/buildroot-external-st/docs/can.md

 the bitrates and enable loopback:

 ```
-# ip link set can0 up type can bitrate 1000000 dbitrate 2000000 fd on loopback o
+# ip link set can0 up type can bitrate 1000000 dbitrate 2000000 fd on loopback on
 ```

 The `can-utils` package is included in the demo rootfs.
 You can send messages on